No One Is Infrastructure

 But they become easier to serve when they go unnamed.

 Naming this pattern does not solve it.
 It does something smaller and still necessary: it makes recruitment into those systems harder.
 It makes it harder to call supply care, coercion duty, ownership love, sacrifice liberation, or birth an answer without asking who must become the answer.
+Antinatalism disclosed the first availability: being made available to existence through an act that creates the one to whom it will later have to answer.
+It did not give me the whole answer.
+It gave me a question that becomes political wherever beings are made available for use: who is being made to carry a world they did not choose?

 No one is infrastructure.